flomio/flomio_site_docs/source/index.html.md

 stopReaders  | | Disable paired or connected readers from polling for tags.
 This can mean different things depending on [PowerOperation](#poweroperation) setting. sleepReaders | | Put FloBLE Plus reader to sleep.
-This will also configure the reader to sleep after 60 seconds. sendApdu toDevice success | APDU String, deviceId: String, completionBlock | Send an APDU using your connected device. updateCeNdef withDeviceUuid | ndef: [NdefMessage](#ndefmessage), deviceId: String | Configure your FloBLE Plus to emulate a tag with new NDEF data.
+This will also configure the reader to sleep after 60 seconds. sendApdu toDevice success | APDU String, deviceId: String, completionBlock | Send an APDU using your connected device. updateCeNdef withDeviceUid | ndef: [FmNdefMessage](#ndefmessage), deviceId: String | Configure your FloBLE Plus to emulate a tag with new NDEF data.
 Use when [FmConfiguration](#fmconfiguration)'s isCeMode is true.

 ## FmConfiguration